Zhi-704/Plant-Monitoring-System/README.md

     ```

 > [!NOTE]
 The `local_requirements.txt` file lists all necessary packages to run all folders locally.
 The other `requirements.txt` files are used for provisioning resources in AWS for Docker environments and image registry.
+If a folder encounters issues running the code, consider running `pip3 install -r requirements.txt` in the local folder to ensure all required packages are installed.

 3. Run the schema.sql script found in the main repository to set up the database.
     ```sh